jupyter-xeus/xeus-python/README.md

 ## Usage

-Launch the jupyter notebook with `jupyter notebook` or Jupyter lab with `jupyter lab` and launch a new Python notebook by selecting the **xpython** kernel in the *new* dropdown.
+Launch the Jupyter notebook with `jupyter notebook` or Jupyter lab with `jupyter lab` and launch a new Python notebook by selecting the **xpython** kernel.

 **Code execution and variable display**: